vbhaskarbe/development_repo/README.md

 django-admin --version

 # To start Django-Project
-mkdir foldername - To create a folder cd foldername - Enter into folder django-admin startproject projectname
+# To create a folder
+mkdir foldername
+# Navigate to the folder
+cd foldername
+django-admin startproject projectname

 # Django APP